 '''

-p4 admin checkpoint [prefix]
+p4 admin checkpoint [-z] [prefix]

 '''

-to take the checkpoint and optionally specify a prefix to the checkpoint and journal files.
-(You must be a Perforce superuser to use p4 admin.)
+Running p4 admin checkpoint is equivalent to p4d -jc.
+You must be a Perforce superuser to use p4 admin.

-A checkpoint file may be compressed, archived, or moved onto another disk.
-At that time or shortly thereafter, the files in the depot subdirectories should be archived as well.
+You can set up an automated program to create your checkpoints on a regular schedule.
+Be sure to always check the program's output to ensure that checkpoint creation was started.
+After successful creation, a checkpoint file may be compressed, archived, or moved onto another disk.
+At that time or shortly thereafter, back up the versioned files stored in the depot subdirectories.

-When recovering, the checkpoint must be at least as old as the files in the depots. (that is, the versioned files can be newer than the checkpoint, but not the other way around.)
+To restore from a backup, the checkpoint must be at least as old as the files in the depots. (that is, the versioned files can be newer than the checkpoint, but not the other way around.)
 As you might expect, the shorter this time gap, the better.